Todd Boehly: Media and entertainment

-Boehly is an investor in MRC.
-In September 2020, it was announced that Boehly's MRC and Penske Media Corporation were merging as part of a joint venture to manage their publications, including Billboard, Rolling Stone, The Hollywood Reporter, Variety and Music Business Worldwide.
-MRC and Penske announced plans to manage content such as television series, films and live events through a second joint venture.
-In 2021, the venture became the majority owner of South by Southwest.
+In 2012, Eldridge Industries provided seed funding for film company A24.
+The studio has been described as "an indie powerhouse" by Los Angeles Times, and has been nominated for 87 Academy Awards, of which it won 21.
+In 2023, it became the first studio in history to win the top six Academy Awards (Best Picture, Best Director, Best Actor, Best Actress, Best Supporting Actor, and Best Supporting Actress) in a single year.

-Eldridge Industries and MRC reached an agreement to split their assets as separate entities in 2022.
-As part of the agreement, Eldridge became a minority stakeholder in MRC, maintaining ownership of Dick Clark Productions from the company, and retained Boehly's investments in ventures such as A24, Fulwell 73 and Penske Media, including Billboard, The Hollywood Reporter, Luminate Data, Life Is Beautiful Music & Art Festival and South by Southwest.
+In 2020, it was announced that Boehly formed a joint venture with Penske Media Corporation to manage publications, including Billboard, Rolling Stone, The Hollywood Reporter, Variety and Music Business Worldwide.
+The joint venture managed content such as television series, films and live events, and became the majority owner of South by Southwest in 2021.
+In 2023, Penske Media Corporation and Eldridge Industries renamed the joint venture Penske Media Eldridge, which also owns properties such as South by Southwest, Life Is Beautiful Music & Art Festival, and Dick Clark Productions.

-In 2023, Penske Media Eldridge, a joint venture between Eldridge Industries and Penske, acquired Dick Clark Productions.
 Dick Clark Productions partnered with Spotify to relaunch the Billboard Music Awards as a digital event in 2023.
 That year, Dick Clark's New Year's Rockin' Eve, which is produced by Dick Clark Productions, was renewed with ABC through 2029.

 Boehly led investments in fan engagement platform Laylo, Canadian influencer marketing and technology company, Viral Nation, and Fixated, a content creation management company.

 Boehly is the largest investor in Larry Jackson's music company Gamma, followed by A24 and Apple.
 Gamma acquired music distribution platform Vydia, and expanded into Africa and the Middle East, opening headquarters in Lagos and Dubai.
-Gamma co-produced and released The Color Purple soundtrack album.
-The company was valued at $400 million in February 2024, following a $100 million investment led by Alpha Wave Global.
-Mariah Carey's sixteenth album, with the lead single "Type Dangerous", will be released by Gamma.